Hearing Health Foundation

 • other specifically authorized expenses as may be essential to carrying out the project.

-Additionally, reasonable conference travel and open access publication costs may be included in the budget for Early Stage Investigators only.
+• Additionally, reasonable conference travel and open access publication costs may be included in the budget.
 Costs for either category may not exceed $2,500 maximum (each) and approval of these costs and the final amounts are entirely at the discretion of the Council of Scientific Trustees, and you may be asked to revise or remove them from your submitted proposed budget.

-If a Grantee Institution requires an allocation for indirect costs, this amount may not exceed 10% of the direct costs.
+If a Grantee Institution requires an allocation for indirect costs, this amount may not exceed 10% of the total amount of direct costs.
 Regardless of the amount allocated to indirect costs, the HHF Award for any one year will not exceed $50,000.

-• equipment under $5,000 (i.e., office equipment such as laptops, printers, etc. If a computer workstation is required for the proposed work, this must be explained in the budget justification and a letter from the institution must be attached explaining why the computer costs are not covered by the institution’s allocation of equipment);
+• equipment under $5,000 (i.e., office equipment such as laptops, tablets, printers).
+If a computer workstation, tablets, or the like are required for the proposed work, this must be explained in the budget justification and a letter from the institution must be attached explaining why the computer costs are not covered by the institution’s allocation of equipment;

 • living expenses;